nuttycom/aftok/TASKS.md

   * Read blockchain transactions
     * Invitation validation
     * Payout Address Update validation
-    * When a payment is observed, distribute it to participants.
     * When a resource acquisition CoinJoin is observed, record time awards
   * Elections
     * Close voting window